kwant-project/kwant/README.txt

   <http://www.python.org/dev/peps/pep-0257/>`_.

 Several modules are written in `Cython <http://cython.org/>`_ (.pyx file name extension).
-You will need Cython 0.18 if you want to modify them.
-(If Cython 0.18 is not released yet, try the bleeding-edge version.)
-Turn on cythonization by passing the option ``--run-cython`` to setup.py.
+You will need Cython 0.17.1 if you want to modify them.

 Tests